Deadlines for CAFRA Civil Asset Forfeitures

 See Chapter 2 of the Asset Forfeiture Policy Manual (“Sixty-Day Notice Period in All Administrative Forfeiture Cases”).

-The 90-day deadline comes into play after a demand for court action is filed with the agency that seized the property.
-Under CAFRA, a complaint for forfeiture must be filed no later than 90 days after a claim has been filed.
+The 90-day deadline takes effect after a demand for court action is filed with the agency that seized the property.
+Under CAFRA, a complaint for forfeiture must be filed within 90 days after a verified claim for court action has been filed.

-If a complaint for forfeiture is not filed within that 90 days time period that begins after the claim is filed, the seized property must be returned.
+If a complaint for forfeiture is not filed within the 90-day time period that begins after the verified claim is filed, the seized property must be returned to the owner.
+In those cases, the Claimant can file a Rule 41(g) motion for return of property, or a motion to dismiss the complaint for forfeiture that was filed late.
 No further action regarding the civil forfeiture of the property in connection with the underlying offense can be initiated.

 If the AUSA files a complaint for civil asset forfeiture under CAFRA outside the 90-day deadline from when the claim was served on the seizing agency, then your attorney can file a motion to dismiss, which might allege: